-Net cash provided by operating activities was \$137.9 million and \$39.3 million for the year ended December 31, 2012 and 2011, respectively.
+Net cash provided by operating activities was \$137.9 million for the year ended December 31, 2012 and \$39.3 million for the year ended December 31, 2011.
 Net income increased to \$151.5 million for the year ended December 31, 2012, from \$93.6 million for the year ended December 31, 2011, which resulted in a positive impact on cash flows from operations.
 Cash provided by operations also increased as a result of reduced investments in working capital as compared to the prior year.
 For example, there was a positive impact to cash flows from operations of \$75.2 million as compared to the prior year from the changes in accounts receivable due to collection efforts.
 This increase in operating cash flows due to the change in account receivables is partially offset by the increase in inventories and a decrease in accounts payable and other accrued liabilities.